Course - Fundamental physics - TFY4010

 - Basic knowledge of Newton's laws.

-- Basic knowledge of magnetic fields.
+- Basic knowledge of electric and magnetic fields.

 - Understanding of the concept of magnetic flux and how changing it results in induced voltage.